Raymond0960/5m-data-2.7-data-orchestration-testing/lesson.md

 ---

 ## Extra - Hands-on with Orchestration I
+If you have not, create the conda environment based on the `dagster_environment.yml` file in the [environment](https://github.com/su-ntu-ctp/5m-data-2.1-intro-big-data-eng/tree/main/environments) folder.

 We will be using the `dagster` environment.
 Use the command `conda activate dagster` to activate the environment.